systematic-magic/AgingPubMed/research_papers_html.rst

 12.4.
 Check Materials and Methods section (or its alternatives - see in :ref:`Section Headers<section_headers_html_research_papers>`) for erroneously placed hyperlinks (e.g. hyperlinked numbers in compound names).

 12.5.
+Check Author Contributions section for two mandatory notes:

+	- Who conducted the experiments

+	- Who collected the data

+12.6.
 Check all website addresses in article text:

 	- Check that all website addresses are hyperlinked.